Office facilities at CAS

 CAS is a tenant of the Academy, and our administrative staff and fellows do therefore not have access to the Academy's premises on the ground and second floors without an appointment.

-Due to this, it is also incorrect to state that a CAS or Young CAS project is being funded by the Academy, or that the Academy are hosting the fellows staying at CAS.
+Due to this, it is also incorrect to state that a project funded by CAS is linked to the Academy, or that the Academy is hosting the fellows staying at our Centre.

 The Turret room is the Centre’s largest meeting room, with a capacity of up to 30 people.
-Fellows can book the room for seminars and workshops by emailing senior adviser Camilla K. Elmar.
-The booking is free of charge.
+Booking of this room is free of charge.

 Although CAS shares the building with DNVA, they are separate organisations.
 The Academy’s first and second floors are only available when rented.
-If you would like a tour, please ask the administration at CAS first.
+If you would like a tour of the Academy's premises, please reach out to the administrative staff at CAS.
 We will contact the Academy and arrange it for you.

 An important part of the experience of being a fellow at CAS is to engage in conversations across disciplinary and national boundaries.
 Therefore, all fellows, affiliated researchers, and the administrative staff have lunch together.
 Lunch is served in the Turret room on the third floor at 12 noon, Monday through Friday.